wisdom-oss/ifc2frag-cli/README.md

 with [`.ifc` files](https://technical.buildingsmart.org/standards/ifc/) and rendering them in the browser.
 To speed up loading times, we convert our BIM models into [fragments](https://docs.thatopen.com/Tutorials/Components/Core/IfcLoader#%EF%B8%8F-getting-ifc-and-fragments).
-This repo gives you a CLI to do exactly that—quick and easy.
+This repo gives you a CLI to do exactly that, quick and easy.

 ## Usage
 Just pass `.ifc` files to the CLI and it will create `.ifc.frag` files right